MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-salesforce-to-microsoft-cloud-app-security.md

 1. In the Salesforce settings page, on the API tab, select **Follow this link**, depending on which instance you want to install.

 1. This opens the Salesforce sign in page.
-Enter your credentials to allow Cloud App Security access to your team's Salesforce app.
+Enter your credentials to allow Defender for Cloud Apps access to your team's Salesforce app.

     ![Salesforce sign-in.](media/salesforce-logon.png)

-1. Salesforce will ask you if you want to allow Cloud App Security access to your team information and activity log and perform any activity as any team member.
+1. Salesforce will ask you if you want to allow Defender for Cloud Apps access to your team information and activity log and perform any activity as any team member.
 To continue, select **Allow**.

 1. At this point, you'll receive a success or failure notice for the deployment.
-Cloud App Security is now authorized in Salesforce.com.
+Defender for Cloud Apps is now authorized in Salesforce.com.

-1. Back in the Cloud App Security console, you should see the Salesforce was successfully connected message.
+1. Back in the Defender for Cloud Apps console, you should see the Salesforce was successfully connected message.

 1. Make sure the connection succeeded by clicking **Test API**.

     Testing may take a couple of minutes.
 After receiving a success notice, select **Done**.

 After connecting Salesforce, you'll receive Events as follows: Triggers from the moment of connection, Log in events, and Setup Audit Trail for 60 days prior to connection, EventMonitoring 30 days, or 1 day back - depending on your Salesforce EventMonitoring license.
-The Cloud App Security API communicates directly with the APIs available from Salesforce.
-Because Salesforce limits the number of API calls it can receive, Cloud App Security takes this into account and respects the limitation.
+The Defender for Cloud Apps API communicates directly with the APIs available from Salesforce.
+Because Salesforce limits the number of API calls it can receive, Defender for Cloud Apps takes this into account and respects the limitation.
 Salesforce APIs send each response with a field for the API counters, including total available and remaining.
-Cloud App Security calculates this into a percentage and makes sure to always leave 10% of available API calls remaining.
+Defender for Cloud Apps calculates this into a percentage and makes sure to always leave 10% of available API calls remaining.

 > [!NOTE]
-> Cloud App Security throttling is calculated solely on its own API calls with Salesforce, not with those of any other applications making API calls with Salesforce.
+> Defender for Cloud Apps throttling is calculated solely on its own API calls with Salesforce, not with those of any other applications making API calls with Salesforce.
-> Limiting API calls due to the limitation may slow down the rate at which data is ingested in Cloud App Security, but usually catches up over night.
+> Limiting API calls due to the limitation may slow down the rate at which data is ingested in Defender for Cloud Apps, but usually catches up over night.

-Salesforce events are processed by Cloud App Security as follows:
+Salesforce events are processed by Defender for Cloud Apps as follows:

 * Sign-in events every 15 minutes
 * Setup audit trails every 15 minutes